madmann91/madmann91.github.io/_posts/2021-05-05-ploc-revisited.md

 2. For all nodes (at index `i`) that have a merge candidate at index `j == merge_index[i]` for which the merge candidate of `j` is `i`, we create a parent for the two nodes and place it in the array of nodes of the next iteration (`next_nodes`).
    The two nodes at indices `i` and `j` are then placed in the final set of nodes, and are never considered again for merging.
+   This is intuitively justified by the fact that we merge nodes that "agree" on their merge candidates.

 ## Local Search